Skip to main content

 84%

-• The game features a unique art style inspired by M.C.
-Escher, creating a visually stunning experience.
+• The game features a unique and beautiful art style inspired by M.C.
+Escher, creating a surreal atmosphere.

-• Puzzles are cleverly designed, requiring players to think outside the box and manipulate gravity to solve them.
+• Puzzles are cleverly designed, requiring players to think outside the box and manipulate gravity and perspective.

-• The rewind mechanic allows players to correct mistakes without restarting the entire level, enhancing the gameplay experience.
+• The rewind mechanic allows players to correct mistakes without restarting levels, enhancing the overall gameplay experience.

 • The story is minimal and vague, lacking depth and failing to engage players beyond the puzzles themselves.